 So, let us move on to another question that is probably on top of your mind - what can you get out of these two, and for what price?

 Timeero Pricing is straightforward, with no monthly fees, just the monthly costs per user.
-There are three pricing packages:
+There are four pricing packages:

 Basic: $4/mo per user

 Enterprise: For organizations with over 250 users.
 Contact the sales team for a customized plan.

 ClockShark pricing is a bit more complex.
 The price consists of the monthly base fee for one admin and the monthly costs per user.
 This type of pricing is not the best for small businesses, as they get to pay the same flat base fee, no matter the number of users.
 There are two pricing packages, Standard and Pro.

 Standard: $40 monthly fee + $8/mo per user